NordicHPC/nbscript/README.md

 notebooks.

-Many other modules (see references below) try to allow notebooks to be run, but we take the viewpoint that the traditional scripting interface is good and notebooks should be made like scripts: `nbscript notebook.ipynb` should behave similarly to `python notebook.py`.
+Many other modules (see references below) try to allow notebooks to be run, but we take the viewpoint that the traditional UNIX script interface is good and notebooks should be made like scripts: `nbscript notebook.ipynb` should behave similarly to `python notebook.py`.
 This also allows us to provide a logical pathway to non-notebook programs.

+## Quick examples of invocation

+`nbscript`:

+* `nbscript input.ipynb [argv]`: runs, prints results as asciidoc to stdout.
+Within the script, `from nbscript import argv` to get the argv.

+* `nbscript --save input.ipynb`: runs, saves to `input.out.ipynb`

+* `nbscript --save --timestamp input.ipynb`: runs, saves to `input.out.TIMESTAMP.ipynb`

+`snotebook`:

+* `snotebook [slurm opts] input.ipynb`: submits to slurm with `sbatch`, using the `--save` option like you see above.
+Slurm output is in `input.out.ipynb.log`.

+* `snotebook [slurm opts] --- --timestamp input.ipynb`: like above,
+  but adds `--timestamp` option like you see above.